lprekon/lprekon.github.io/content/simd_benchmarking/index.md

                 basis_activations[i] = 0.0;
             }
         }

-        for k in 1..=degree {
+        /* For each degree k, compute the higher degree basis functions, using the value of the "child" basis functions that were stored in the previous iteration, overwriting the child values once they're no longer needed */ for k in 1..=degree {
             for i in 0..knots.len() - k - 1 {
                 let left_coefficient = (x - knots[i]) / (knots[i + k] - knots[i]);